Discover the perfect escape from everyday stress in these beautiful luxury eco-lodges in Somerset

 The 14 acre park lies on the edge of the Mendip Hills Area of Outstanding Natural Beauty, surrounded by the beautiful Somerset countryside.
 The 23 luxury lodges have been carefully and individually designed to be both beautiful and eco-friendly.
 Each sleeps either two or four people, and some are dog-friendly so your pooch can have a holiday too.

-Mark was busy on the weekend that I visited Strawberryfield Park, so Lyle jumped at the chance for a rare weekend away.
+My youngest son Lyle jumped at the chance for a rare weekend away.
 I’d like to think that he wanted the opportunity to spend time with his Mom but if I’m being really honest, I think he was more interested in the opportunity to spend time in a hot tub!

 How to get to Strawberryfield Park